LSAT Score Calculator

 | 150 to 154 | 44th to 60th | Average | Around the median test taker |

-- Review every miss: understanding why an answer was wrong is worth more than raw volume
+- Review every wrong answer thoroughly: understanding why a specific answer choice was wrong is worth more than doing another full section.
+One deep review beats three shallow passes.

 Frequently Asked Questions